 These are simply capsules filled with collagen protein.
 You may opt for these if you don’t want to add collagen peptides to your drinks or food.

 There are countless benefits of collagen, although there may be some side effects of collagen for some people.
 Aside from being the most abundant source of protein in your body, having an adequate supply of collagen contributes to organ, skin, hair, and nail health.
-Here are five benefits of collagen (always be sure to ask your healthcare provider before making any changes to your diet or supplement routine):
+Here are five potential benefits of collagen (always be sure to ask your healthcare provider before making any changes to your diet or supplement routine):